LinkedInLearning/publish-github-2894570/README.md

-# COURSENAME
+# Publishing Apps and Sites with GitHub
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Publishing Apps and Sites with GitHub.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![Publishing Apps and Sites with GitHub][lil-thumbnail-url]

+If you’re looking for an open-core, user-friendly way to publish an app or website, GitHub has a lot to offer.
+Now, with GitHub Pages, you can get your own site up and running in no time, and you can do it all for free.
+In this course, instructor Ray Villalobos teaches you how to use the standard features of GitHub to build, modify, and publish content on a simple, static website.

+Discover the skills you need to know to make use of GitHub and take advantage of its free features.
+Start with the basics and get to know the GUI, exploring what it has to offer.
+Ray covers wikis, repos, and content editing with markdown and GitHub.dey, as well as how to host HTML and static websites with Jekyll and Eleventy.
+Find out why people are excited about the power of GitHub by joining Ray and learning how to publish your own unique app.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.